salam-github/Passive/README.md

 ## Description

 Passive is a tool designed for cybersecurity professionals and enthusiasts to perform passive information gathering.
-It allows users to query full names, IP addresses, and social media usernames to gather relevant information without actively engaging with the target systems or networks.
+It allows users to query full names, IP addresses, and social media usernames to gather relevant information without actively engaging with the target systems or networks. [project description](https://github.com/01-edu/public/tree/master/subjects/cybersecurity/passive)

 ## Features